 But if an x-ray of the lower torso, including the lower back, pelvis, abdomen, kidneys, or stomach is needed, then there is a risk of the unborn baby being exposed to some radiation (2).

-According to the Health Physics Society of Medical College of Wisconsin, the effects of radiation exposure during pregnancy also depend on factors such as the fetal development stage and the magnitude of the radiation dose (3).
+According to the Health Physics Society, the effects of radiation exposure during pregnancy also depend on factors such as the fetal development stage and the magnitude of the radiation dose (3).

 For instance, a specialty x-ray could expose you to a higher dose of radiation while a regular one won’t.
 So always find out about the type of x-ray you need and discuss with your doctor and a medical physicist (from the radiology department) to evaluate the risk.